 An arboricultural survey will be undertaken in accordance with BS5837:2012 to establish existing Root Protection Areas, branch spreads, and tree shadows.
 Every effort will be made to retain existing trees and hedgerows within the development proposal.
-Unavoidably, some will be required to be removed along Glasshouse Lane to facilitate the proposed site access, as well as other short lengths of hedgerow cleared on-site to facilitate connections between adjoining fields.
+Unavoidably, some will be required to be removed along Glasshouse Lane to facilitate access from the Woodside Management Centre site to the south, as well as other short lengths of hedgerow cleared on-site to facilitate connections between adjoining fields.